Zachary Brault-Guillard: CF Montréal

+FC Supra du Québec

+On September 6, 2026, FC Supra du Québec announced the signing of Brault-Guillard through the end of the 2026 season.

 International career

 Youth

 Brault-Guillard was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 He was named to the final squad ahead of the rescheduled tournament on March 10, 2021.

 Senior

 Brault-Guillard made his international debut for Canada on October 16, 2018, coming on as a substitute in the 66th minute for Liam Millar in the 2019–20 CONCACAF Nations League qualifying match against Dominica.
 The match finished as a 5–0 home win for Canada.
 He was named to the final 23-man squad for the 2019 CONCACAF Gold Cup on May 30, 2019.

 On June 2, 2021, Brault-Guillard scored his first goal for Canada, netting the fourth goal in a 7-0 victory over Aruba in a World Cup qualifying match.

 In June 2023, Brault-Guillard was named to the final 23-man squad for the 2023 CONCACAF Gold Cup.